Daily Express Building, Manchester: Recent history

-The building has been extended four times in its history, the most recent being between 1993 and 1995, and has now been converted into apartments and offices for the Expressnetworks company.
+The Express Building has been extended four times in its history, the most recent being between 1993 and 1995, and was subsequently converted into apartments and offices for the Expressnetworks company.
 The former printing press was refurbished in the late 1990s and finished in 2000.
 This was able to be done only through funding by the Express Group and regeneration grants.
-The structure was sold to Washington, D.C.-based A&A Investments in 2006 for £20.5 million, after previous owners Stockbourne had occupied the building for 12 months.
+The structure was sold to Washington, D.C.–based A&A Investments in 2006 for £20.5 million, after previous owners Stockbourne had occupied the building for 12 months.
 In April 2013, the building was put up for sale with an asking price of £9.5 million.

-The building is undergoing significant works, and appears to be vacant during them as seen from the main road, as of February 2019.